A first look into the carbon footprint of federated learning: Quantifying CO e emissions

 \section{Quantifying CO$_2$e emissions}

-Two major steps can be followed to quantify the environmental cost of training deep learning models either in datacenters or on the edge.
-First, we perform an analysis of the energy required by the method (Section \ref{sec:basicelements}), mostly accounting for the total amount of energy consumed by the hardware.
-It includes training energy for centralized learning and training and communication energy for FL.
-Then, the latter amount is converted to CO$_2$e emissions (Section \ref{sec:conversion}) based on geographical locations.
+Two major steps can be followed to quantify the carbon footprint of training deep learning models either in data centers or on the edge.
+First, we perform an analysis of the energy required by the method (Section \ref{secbasicelements}), mostly accounting for the total amount of energy consumed by the hardware.
+It includes training energy for centralized learning and training and communication energy for FL (Section \ref{secwan}).
+Then, the latter amount is converted to CO$_2$e emissions (Section \ref{secconversion}) based on geographical locations which, as it will be presented, vary significantly depending on the sources of energy.
+This study does not include emissions related to hardware manufacturing as such information is still largely unavailable.